precice/precice.github.io/pages/docs/installation/installation-packages.md

 ## Ubuntu

 You can download version-specific Ubuntu (Debian) packages from each [GitHub release](https://github.com/precice/precice/releases/latest).
-To install, simply open it using your window manager.
+To install, simply open it in your software center.

-Alternatively, install it from the command line.
+Alternatively, download & install it from the command line.
 For **Ubuntu 20.04 (focal)**:
 ```shell
 wget https://github.com/precice/precice/releases/download/v2.1.1/libprecice2_2.1.1_focal.deb
 sudo apt install ./libprecice2_2.1.1_focal.deb